animatedmax/spring-data-geode/src/main/markdown/index.md

-  `@PersistenceCreator`* — With an all-argument constructor needed for optimal performance, we usually want to expose more application use case specific constructors that omit things like auto-generated identifiers etc. It’s an established pattern to rather use static factory methods to expose these variants of the all-args constructor.
+  `@PersistenceCreator`* — With an all-argument constructor needed for optimal performance, we usually want to expose more application use case specific constructors that omit things like auto-generated identifiers etc. It's an established pattern to rather use static factory methods to expose these variants of the all-args constructor.

 - *Make sure you adhere to the constraints that allow the generated